hdmf-dev/hdmf/docs/source/sidecar.rst

 ---------------------------------------

 The sidecar JSON file can be validated using the ``sidecar.schema.json`` JSON schema file located at the root of the HDMF repository.
+When an HDMF file is read, if a sidecar JSON file is present, it is automatically read and validated against this JSON schema file.

 The sidecar JSON file must contain the following top-level keys: